 How Bauhaus is Returning to the Fore

 Bauhaus’ emphasis on functionality, coupled with playful minimalism with regard to form, makes the art style ripe for renaissance in the 2020s.
-Mid century modern styles have been hugely popular in the past few years, but ornate furniture, maximalist spaces and vibrant colours are becoming a little fatiguing.
+Mid century modern architectural styles have been hugely popular in the past few years, but ornate furniture, maximalist spaces and vibrant colours are becoming a little fatiguing.

 Interior designers are instead turning to Bauhaus’ signature industrial minimalism for reprieve: lounge and dining chairs making use of cantilevers to present impossible-looking seating solutions; industrial materials precisely formed into angular or geometric shapes, creating furniture that is at once utility and art.